 Rail and commercial development are synergistic.
+In 2017, we released Harnessing High-Speed Rail, a report focused on the economic development and land-use opportunity of high-speed rail in station cities.
 The success of the station as a regional and statewide mobility hub will determine whether San Jose realizes its potential to significantly grow employment, housing and a commercial center in the transit district.
-At the same time, Diridon Station needs to function at its highest capacity to support the intensity of jobs that are bound for the district
+At the same time, Diridon Station needs to function at its highest capacity to support the intensity of jobs that are bound for the district.

-We want to applaud the partner agencies for their work this past year to co-create a vision for the station and station area.
+We want to applaud the partner agencies for their work this past year to co-create a vision for the station.
 With the spatial elements being considered, it is important to remember that the user's ability to get where they need to go in the most convenient and expedient way possible has big implications.

-As such, outlined below are three central questions to help guide your inquiry about the spatial elements under consideration.
+As such, outlined below are three central questions to help guide your inquiry about the spatial aspects under consideration.